thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 ```
 curl -v --data @myfilenamewithdata.json -X POST https://www.google.com
 ```
-(For this to work, you have to specify a file with JSON inside.)

-Can you work out how to do this in Postman?

 When you specify data in a POST request, it is a good idea to tell the server the type of the data in the request:

 ```
 curl -v -H "Content-Type: application/json" --data @myfilenamewithdata.json -X POST https://www.google.com
 ```

 What did you get back when you made that request?
 What went wrong?

 #### JSON